|

 declined by the immanent forms of tense, aspect, voice, and mood.

-§ 1.
-The words of language, depending on various formal and semantic
+CHAPTER IV GRAMMATICAL CLASSES OF WORDS § 1.
+The words of language, depending on various formal and semanticfeatures, are divided into grammatically relevant sets or classes.
+The

 traditional grammatical classes of words are called "parts of speech".